-Education Week recently surveyed executives at several leading companies to see "what they want and expect" from the next generation of employees.
-Respondents from corporations like Microsoft, Apple, General Motors, and Cigna overwhelmingly emphasized the importance of soft skills, especially when dealing with a continually changing world.
+Education Week recently surveyed executives at leading companies to see what they "want and expect" from the next generation of employees.
+Respondents from corporate giants like Microsoft, Apple, General Motors, and Cigna overwhelmingly emphasized the importance of soft skills.

-VirtualJobShadow.com understands the importance of soft skills, offering hundreds of Life Skills Videos on our platform.
-For our 2021 list of top soft skills, we've focused heavily on social-emotional skills, which are especially helpful for dealing with changes, stressors, and pressure in healthy, productive ways.
+VirtualJobShadow.com provides numerous ways for individuals to learn about soft skills, including hundreds of Life Skills videos.
+For our list of top soft skills, we focused heavily on social-emotional skills, which are especially helpful for dealing with changes, stressors, and pressure in productive ways.

-1) Empathy- Empathy is defined as the ability to understand and share the feelings of others.
-Individuals with a strong sense of empathy are better managers and stronger leaders, yet only 40% of frontline leaders are proficient or strong in empathy.
-Experts predict empathy will grow even more important as our workplaces become automated.
-Technology can do a lot, but it can’t empathize with customers or coworkers.
+1) Empathy- The ability to understand and share the feelings of others.
+Individuals with a strong sense of empathy are better managers, yet only 40% of frontline leaders are proficient in empathy.
+Experts predict empathy will increase in importance as our workplaces become more automated.
+Technology can improve workflows, but it can’t empathize with customers or coworkers.

-2) Growth Mindset- People who subscribe to a "fixed mindset" believe character, intelligence, and skills are inherent.
-Conversely, those with a growth mindset believe they can develop skills through hard work, strategizing, studying, and input from others.
-For example, someone with a growth mindset might look at the failure to meet a quarterly goal as an opportunity to identify their strengths, weaknesses, and learn from this setback.
-Companies that embrace a growth mindset find their employees are more empowered, committed, innovative, and collaborative.
+2) Growth Mindset- People who subscribe to a "fixed" mindset believe character, intelligence, and skills are inherent.
+Those with a "growth" mindset believe they can develop skills through hard work and effort.
+Someone with a growth mindset might look at failing to meet a goal as an opportunity to learn from this setback.
+Companies that embrace a growth mindset find their employees are more empowered, committed, and collaborative.

-3) Flexibility- Being flexible means learning new skills in response to changing circumstances, moving on from behaviors and procedures that don't work, and the ability to deal with ambiguity.
-Flexible employees can easily reprioritize and regroup quickly when setbacks occur.
-Flexible people take control instead of just letting things happen.
+3) Flexibility- The ability to learn new skills in changing circumstances, pivoting from procedures that don't work, and the ability to manage ambiguity.
+Employees with flexibility skills can reprioritize and regroup quickly when setbacks occur.

-4) Self-Awareness- Self-awareness is identifying how your emotions, feelings, motives, and needs work.
-Do you get easily frustrated when no one listens to you?
-Do you not take constructive criticism from people you find irritating?
-Are you unable to separate the personal from the professional?
-Those with self-awareness can critique themselves and use it to tailor their behavior accordingly.
-Self-aware individuals also understand others better, which allows them to lead more effectively.
+4) Self-Awareness- Identifying how emotions, motives, and feelings interact.
+Do you get easily frustrated when no one listens?
+Do you struggle to embrace constructive criticism?
+Individuals with self-awareness can critique themselves and adapt their behavior to achieve desired outcomes.
+Self-aware individuals also understand others better, enabling them to lead more effectively.

-5) Emotional Intelligence (EQ)- Emotional intelligence (EQ) is closely related to self-awareness.
-While self-awareness is being cognizant of the ways you think and act, emotional intelligence is the capacity to manage those feelings pragmatically.
-EQ makes individuals better collaborators, more empathetic, and improves relationships and communication skills.
+5) Emotional Intelligence (EQ)- Closely related to self-awareness.
+While self-awareness is being cognizant of the ways you think and act, emotional intelligence is the capacity to pragmatically manage those feelings.
+EQ makes individuals better collaborators, more empathetic, and helps improve communication.

-6) Active Listening- Active listening means being present in your conversations, listening with undivided attention, and asking meaningful questions based on what the other party says.
-Research shows that speakers volunteered less information when talking with inattentive listeners and gave more information, relevant details, and elaboration to active listeners, even when listeners didn't ask questions.
+6) Active Listening- Being present in your conversations, listening with undivided attention, and asking meaningful questions based on what the other party says.
+Research shows that speakers volunteered less information with inattentive listeners and gave more information and relevant details to active listeners.

 7) Hope- Hopeful people can imagine a better reality than their current situation.
-Hope allows people to be more flexible when plans deviate and overcome hurdles with aplomb.
+Hope allows people to be more flexible when plans deviate.
 Hopeful individuals can identify and work towards achievable goals.

 8) Humility- Author C.S.
 Lewis said, "humility is not thinking less of yourself.
 It's thinking of yourself less."
 Humble individuals credit others for their work and celebrate the successes of others.
-They acknowledge their limitations, admit their mistakes, and are comfortable saying what they don't know.
-Managers who practice humility see better employee engagement and job performance from those they oversee.
+They acknowledge their own limitations, admit mistakes, and comfortable admitting what they don't know.
+Managers who practice humility experience better job performance from their teams.

-9) Leadership- Leadership isn't just a trait for managers, bosses, and CEOs.
-Anyone can and should be a leader—if you've ever helped others through a challenge or reach a specific goal, you've shown leadership qualities.
-Good leaders demonstrate confidence, accountability, solid communication skills, and strong decision-making abilities—traits that benefit everyone.
+9) Leadership- Not reserved for managers and CEO's, anyone can be a leader.
+If you've ever helped others through a challenge or reach a specific goal, you've shown leadership qualities.
+Good leaders demonstrate confidence, accountability, and strong decision-making abilities.